rackerlabs/design-system/_component_design/buttons-iconography.md

 ### Spacing

-Use these spacing guidelines when you construct a button bar.
+Use these spacing guidelines when you construct a text and icon button.

 {% endcolumn %}